 We have tried to better understand the comparative advantages of structural remedies and behavioral remedies of deregulation in electricity markets.
 We investigate theoretically and experimentally the effects of the introduction of a forward market on competition in electricity markets.
 We compared this scenario with the best alternative, reducing concentration by adding one more competitor by divestiture.
-Our work contributes to the literature by introducing the more realistic cost configurations of steeply increasing marginal costs, teasing apart competition and asset effect, and studying numbers of competitors that reflect better the market concentration in the European states.
+Our work contributes to the literature by introducing more realistic cost configurations of steeply increasing marginal costs, teasing apart competition effect and asset effect, and studying numbers of competitors that better reflect the market concentration in the European states.

-Our experimental results suggest not only that the behavioral remedy of introducing a forward market in concentrated markets with two or three competitors is an effective remedy for increasing the aggregate supply, but also that this effect is larger than that of the structural remedy of adding one more competitor by divestment.
-This is a policy relevant discovery: competition authorities should, in line with the EU law rather focus on the behavioral remedy of introducing a forward market than on the structural remedy of lowering market concentration by divestiture.
+Our experimental results suggest that the behavioral remedy of introducing a forward market in concentrated markets with two or three competitors is an effective remedy for increasing the aggregate supply.
+This is in line with the empirical studies of Wolak (2001) and Van Eijkel and Moraga-Gonzalez (2010), who found empirical evidence that forward trading increased the aggregate supply in the Australian power market and in the Dutch gas market, respectively.
+Our experimental results also suggest that the effect of the behavioral remedy of introducing a forward market is larger than that of the structural remedy of adding one more competitor by divestiture.
+This is a policy relevant finding: competition authorities should, in line with EU law, focus on the behavioral remedy of introducing a forward market than on the structural remedy of lowering market concentration by divestiture.

-At present, the EU has no single policy towards the design of forward markets for electricity.
-Such a policy might improve on the effectiveness of forward markets in the EU, as design is an important factor for the thickness of forward markets in EU countries (European Commission, 2007a, p.127).
+At present, the EU has no single policy for the design of forward markets for electricity.
+Such a policy might improve the effectiveness of forward markets in the EU, as design is an important factor for the thickness of forward markets in EU countries (European Commission, 2007a, p.127).
 In Spain, for example, forward trading is de facto forbidden by design (European Commission, 2007a, p.127).
 In Greece forward trading has been made virtually impossible by design, as it has made trading in the pool mandatory (European Commission, 2007b, p.50).
 In contrast, in France the PowerNext exchange market allows for the trading of forward and future contracts of months, quarters, and years ahead.
-Our study indicates that the design or evolution of such public forward exchanges as in France (and many other developed markets) should be encouraged, especially as the public observability of forward position is essential for the competition-increasing effect of Allaz and Villa (1993) to arise (Hughes and Jennifer, 1997).
+Our study indicates that the design, or evolution, of such public forward exchanges as in France (and many other developed markets) should indeed be encouraged.
+Moreover, the public observability of forward positions is essential for the competition-increasing effect of Allaz and Vila (1993) to arise (Hughes and Kao, 1997; Van Eijkel and Moraga-Gonzalez, 2010).
+Observability of forward positions may not be optimal in markets with large volumes of over-the-counter trading.
+The EU could thus implement methods to increase the observability of the forward positions, for example by having the regulator publish aggregated and anonymized totals of forward positions.